KarrLab/obj_tables/README.md

 * [Bilal Shaikh](https://www.bshaikh.com)

 ## Questions and comments
-Please contact the [Karr Lab](mailto:info@objtables.org) with any questions or comments.
+Please contact the [developers](mailto:info@objtables.org) with any questions or comments.